-Semester: Spring 2021
+Semester: Spring 2021, 7-week class

-Class Days, Location, Time: Select Thursdays in LA 2 at 9:30
+Class Days, Location, Time: Fully online via Canvas

 Course Description: A comprehensive examination of the theory, practice, ideals and realities of government and politics in the United States.
 Major areas of study include political theory and behavior, political participation, the legislative process, the presidency, and the judicial process.